 In summary, for a Settlement Agreement to be binding:

 Settlement Agreements are voluntary.
-If you are presented with a Settlement Agreement by your employer, it makes sense to take professional advice to cover your specific set of circumstances.
+If you are presented with a Settlement Agreement by your employer, you must take professional legal advice.
 We offer prompt service and same day certification so there are no delays.
 To take advice, contact one of our specialist employment solicitors on 01827 317070 or email employment@pickerings-solicitors.com